blazium-engine/blazium-docs/tutorials/animation/introduction.rst

    as a child of an AnimationPlayer node.

 The sprite holds an image texture.
 For this tutorial, select the Sprite2D node, click Texture in the Inspector, and then click Load.
-Select the default Godot icon for the sprite's texture.
+Select the default Blazium icon for the sprite's texture.

 Adding an animation